Crafers

 Residential development activity is lower than average in Crafers according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates Crafers averaged approximately one new dwelling approval per year over the past five financial years, totalling an estimated eight homes.
-As of FY-26, one approval has been recorded.
-Based on this data, an average of 10.1 new residents per year is associated with every home built between FY-21 and FY-25, indicating a significant demand exceeding supply in the area.
+AreaSearch analysis of ABS building approval numbers from statistical area data indicates Crafers averaged approximately one new dwelling approval per year over the past five financial years, totalling around eight homes.
+As of FY26, one approval has been recorded.
+This averages out to about 10.1 new residents per year for every home built between FY21 and FY25, indicating significant demand exceeding supply.

-New properties are constructed at an average expected cost value of $651,000, reflecting a focus on the premium segment with upmarket properties.
-Compared to Greater Adelaide, Crafers has significantly less development activity, being 93.0% below the regional average per person.
+New properties are constructed at an average expected construction cost value of $651,000, suggesting a focus on the premium segment with upmarket properties.
+Compared to Greater Adelaide, Crafers has significantly less development activity, 93.0% below the regional average per person.
 This constrained new construction typically reinforces demand and pricing for existing properties.

-Nationally, this figure is also below average, suggesting possible planning constraints in the area.
-According to AreaSearch's latest quarterly estimate, Crafers is expected to grow by approximately 171 residents through to 2041.
-Should current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and underpinning price growth.
+Looking ahead, AreaSearch's latest quarterly estimate projects Crafers' population to grow by 166 residents by 2041.
+If current construction levels persist, housing supply may lag behind population growth, potentially intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development